hussain-ahmed2/recipe-app/README.md

 ## Overview

+The Recipe App is a web application that uses the https://dummyjson.com/recipes?limit=100 API to fetch recipes.
 The Recipe App is a web application that allows users to view and search for different recipes.
 Users can see detailed information about each recipe, including ingredients, instructions, and nutritional information.

 ## Features